 Therefore, there will come a time, or several times, when the Board must replace the CEO.
 As recently as a few years ago, this process was often handled quite poorly.
 Often it would take the following sequence of events:

-VCs would refinance – founders, employees, and angels would be diluted;
+- VCs would refinance, typically at a much lower price – founders, employees, and angels would be diluted;

 Venture capitalists will admit openly that this process usually did not work.
 Often the damage to company credibility with its customers and employee morale could not be overcome.

 Implicit in the spiraling sequence depicted above is the fact that the Board is a passive observer or mildly acquiescent to the process.
 If, however, the Board had been effective, the process would be much better, and the outcome likely better.

 First, the Board needs to be pro-active in reviewing the skill sets needed in the CEO at the current and next stage of growth of the company, i.e. it needs to develop a succession plan.
 The current and future strengths and weaknesses in the incumbent CEO should be identified early.
 This gives the Board the information and time it needs to provide additional training for the CEO, hire senior management to plug the holes, or recruit Directors who can advise the CEO in the areas where he needs help.
 This process might prolong the CEO’s tenure and obviate a degradation in the performance of the company caused by the missing skill sets.
 This is an example of the Board being effective.

 Nonetheless, the Board may decide that the CEO does not have the skills and cannot acquire them, and therefore needs to be replaced.
 Again, this is not a decision that is made under stress, but is planned well in advance to avoid a crisis.
 The CEO must be fully involved in this assessment, which may occur as part of an annual performance review